Dove Statement Covid-19 - Office Closed & FAQs

 Are student loan payments affected?

-We understand that student loan payments for April will go ahead as planned.
+We understand that student loan payments will go ahead as planned.
 Please see below:

 I am struggling to make a rent payment, what can i do?